aymerick/aymerick.github.io/_posts/2014-07-22-jekyll-github-pages-bower-bootstrap.md

 So I prefer to directly push the generated site on github pages.

-Here is how I setup a jekyll site with [bootstrap](http://getbootstrap.com) installed thanks to [bower](http://bower.io/) and hosted on github pages.
+This tutorial code is available here: <https://github.com/aymerick/jekyll-example>

+Result website is here: <http://jekyll-example.aymerick.com>

 ### Setup the master branch

 The `master` branch is the source one, and the `gh-pages` branch holds the generated site.

 Let's create an empty `jekyll-example` repository on github via the web interface.
-In my example the repository is accessible at <https://github.com/aymerick/jekyll-example>.

 Generate the website: